rhys-rushton/react-learning/React-UDEMY-Router-/React-Basics-Components/Notes.md

 ## State and Working with Events ##
 - How are events handled in React?
 React leverages inbuilt html event listeners, events are prefaced in React with on... i.e. onClick and they are passed to the element in a similar way to props.
 Then what happens is the executable code gets passed to this prop.

+- When you use a function as an argument for the state-setting function, React will automatically pass the current state as an argument to that function.